Skip to main content

 20 min read

 Want to learn n8n but feeling overwhelmed?
-In this beginner-friendly guide, we'll take you step-by-step from installation to your first working workflow.
+This is your complete n8n step by step guide — from installation to your first working workflow.
 No programming knowledge required.
+Whether you prefer n8n Cloud or self-hosting, we cover both paths with clear instructions.

 What is n8n?